8 tips for VC fundraising in an uncertain market environment

 Borrow successful sales methodologies

-Accordingly to sales, Joyce takes enterprise sales approach to preparating for funding rounds.
-She finds the sales funnel, sales pipeline, and the MEDDPICC framework to be two powerful models.
+According to Joyce, take an enterprise sales approach to preparing for funding rounds.
+She finds the sales funnel, sales pipeline, and the MEDDPICC methodology to be powerful frameworks to a successful fundraise.
 Because the investor pipeline helps you through the different steps to a successful fundraising, just as prospects become customers in a sales process.
 The MEDDPICC framework is an ideal investor qualification methodology.

 Treat investment funds as businesses